 Flex leave pay is provided to full-time employees and may be carried over to subsequent years.
 Upon separation from employment, flex leave pay earned and unused is paid to the employee at 100 percent up to a maximum of 500 hours.
-The accrual for flex leave pay, including related employer-contributed payroll benefits, amounted to \$70,628 at year-end.
+Flex pay is paid from the General Fund.
+The accrual for flex leave pay, including related employer-contributed payroll benefits, amounted to \$81,504 at year-end.